Frequently Asked Questions

 Yes.
 The earliest name of the organization was actually The Davets Home for Spastic Paralysis, named for the veterans organization that helped to pay for its first building, a large old house near the corner of 9th and Triplett Streets.
 Spastic paralysis is term for what is now more commonly called cerebral palsy.
 The name of the agency changed to The Spastics Home and School in the late 1940’s, a name it kept until the mid-70’s when it was renamed The Wendell Foster Center in honor of its retiring founder.
 A few years ago the name was updated to Wendell Foster’s Campus for Developmental Disabilities to emphasize the multi-faceted nature of the agency.

 When most people think of Wendell Foster’s Campus, they think of the 81 people who have chosen to make the Campus their residence, which is actually a small proportion of the over 1300 people we touch annually.
-Residentially, we serve people through three different programs: Intermediate Care Facility for persons with Mental Retardation and Developmental Disabilities (ICF/MR), Supports for Community Living (SCL) and Independent Living.
-WFC has the current capacity to serve 63 people in our licensed ICF/MR (in four 16 bed cottages).
+Residentially, we serve people through three different programs: Intermediate Care Facility for persons with Mental Retardation and Developmental Disabilities (ICF/IDD), Supports for Community Living (SCL) and Independent Living.
+WFC has the current capacity to serve 63 people in our licensed ICF/IDD (in four 16 bed cottages).
 The ICF facility also has 1 respite care bed.
 The ICF environment provides 24 hour nursing care and intensive therapies and supports to individuals needing this type of care, supervision and support.
 A total of 14 people live in the six licensed “Supports for Community Living” (SCL) homes where individuals with lesser medical and behavioral support needs reside as a small family unit with 24 hour staff support.
 2-3 individuals reside in each SCL home.
 Finally, the Campus offers four 1 bedroom “independent living” homes, which are small wheelchair accessible homes designed for individuals with disabilities who are capable of independent living, perhaps with only occasional supports from a home health or other social service agency.

 Cerebral palsy (CP) describes a group of chronic conditions affecting body movement and muscle coordination.
 Its effects may range from mild to severe and (depending on other brain damage that might be present) the condition may or may not be associated with other disabilities, most commonly intellectual disability and/or seizure, vision, hearing, and communication disorders.
 CP is caused by damage to one or more specific areas of the brain, usually occurring during fetal development; before, during or after birth; or during infancy.
 The faulty development or damage to motor areas of the brain disrupts the brain’s normal ability to adequately control movement and posture.
 CP is not a disease and it is not curable, but its impact can be managed in positive ways.